HarshalPatil-Repo/Two-tier-network-infrastructure-by-using-Terraform/README.md

 1. Configure IAM user using AWS CLI
 2. Clone **Two-tier-network-infrastructure-by-using-Terraform** repository into your local
+3. Open code in editor of your choice (Recommneded VS Code).
+Execute below command in terminal
 4. Run below command, this will download required provider plugins
 ```bash
 terraform init